CopilotKit/CopilotKit/README.md

 🌟 **\<CopilotTextarea />:** <br />
 AI-assisted text generation.<br />
-Auto first-draft + autocompletions + AI editing, indexed on your users' content.<br/>
+Autocompletions + AI editing + generate from scratch.
+Indexed on your users' content.<br/>
 Starting with React.
 Use any LLM. <br/>